Skip to content

 Article: It's too early!
-Preparing for the Festive Season in Jane Austen's time
+Preparing a typical Jane Austen Christmas

 “In half a minute Mrs Cratchit entered – flushed, but smiling proudly – with the pudding, like a speckled cannon ball, so hard and firm, blazing in half a half a quartern of ignited brandy, and bedight with Christmas Holly stuck into the top.
 Oh, what a wonderful pudding!” - A Christmas Carol, Charles Dickens